Glaze-and-Grace/Glaze-and-Grace/README.md

 ## Glaze-and-Grace

-### Welcome to HomeDecorationHub, your one-stop destination for premium home decoration products.
+### Welcome to Glaze-and-Grace, your one-stop destination for premium home decoration products.
 Whether you're looking for elegant tableware, stylish drinkware, durable cookware, or decorative items to elevate your living spaces, we have a wide range of options to enhance your home's aesthetics.
 Our website is built using a combination of modern technologies to ensure a seamless and user-friendly shopping experience.

 ## Technologies Used
 * HTML